i18next/i18next-fs-backend/README.md

   })
 ```

-# If set i18next initImmediate option to false it will load the files synchronously
+# If set i18next initAsync option to false it will load the files synchronously

 ```js
 // i18n.js